spring-projects/spring-integration-aws/README.md

                    queue="foo"/>
 ````

+Starting with _version 2.0_, the `SqsMessageHandler` can be configured with the `HeaderMapper` to map message headers to the SQS message attributes.
+See `SqsHeaderMapper` implementation for more information and also consult with [Amazon SQS Message Attributes][] about value types and restrictions.

 ### Inbound Channel Adapter

 The SQS Inbound Channel Adapter is a `message-driven` implementation for the `MessageProducer` and is represented with